Digital Designs: The Best Wavetable Synthesizers

 The Best Wavetable Synthesizers: Waldorf Blofeld

-Amazingly, the Waldorf Blofeld has been around for 14 years now.
-While that isn’t quite as long as the Microkorg, it’s certainly an impressive achievement.
+Amazingly, the Waldorf Blofeld has been around for 17 years now.
+While that isn’t quite as long as the Microkorg, it’s certainly an impressive achievement that earns the Blofeld a spot on the list of the best-selling synths of all time.

 The Blofeld isn’t a pure wavetable synth, as it also offers virtual analog synthesis.
-But it includes the original wavetables from the Waldorf Wave, Microwave II, and XT, which is why it deserves a spot on this list.
+But it includes the original wavetables from the Waldorf Wave, Microwave II, and XT, which is why it’s still one of the best wavetable synthesizers, even after all those years.

 Besides the wavetables, it inherited the matrix interface from the Microwave, which isn’t everyone’s cup of tea.
 Overall, the M is the more modern and contemporary synth.
 But the Blofeld still holds its own as a compact desktop synth capable of a wide range of sounds.